 When it comes to sales rank, every Amazon seller has their own idea of what a “good” sales rank is.
 For me, I’ll almost always buy a toy that is consistently ranked under 150,000.
 I’ll even buy a toy that is ranked much higher, as long as the number of competing sellers is low and the ROI of the toy is high.
 But a toy ranked over 1 million?
 What reseller in their right mind would buy a toy ranked over 1 million?
 Well… me.

-About a month ago, I was walking through a local Goodwill store when I came across an electronic “Are You Smarter Than a 5th Grader?” handheld game.
-It was still brand new in its original packaging.
-Goodwill was asking $2.00, so I picked it up and scanned it.
+A few years ago, I came across an electronic “Are You Smarter Than a 5th Grader?” handheld game.
+It was still brand new in its original packaging and the store was asking $4.99, so I picked it up and scanned it.
 The information that was returned to me told me that this toy was ranked over 1.2 million, and had no current sellers.
-I checked camelcamelcamel.com and it did not have any pricing or sales rank history.
+I checked Keepa and it did not have any recent pricing history.
 Many times, I would have put this toy back on the shelves and kept on sourcing, but I just couldn’t let it go.

 I knew that “Are You Smarter Than a 5th Grader?” was a popular game.
 I had sold a few of the board game versions in the past with great success.
 I didn’t know that they made an electronic handheld version.
 I had also had some success with selling electronic handheld games, but that didn’t mean that this game would be guaranteed to sell fast.